c2lang/documentation/documentation/docs/language/variables.md

 }
 ```

+Rules:

+* Array and Field designators may not be combined to initialize members of a single struct

+* Sub-structs may use different initializers from their parent struct

+* Union can only be initialized using Field-designators

 ## Incrementally declared arrays
 Incrementally declared arrays are a special feature in C2.
 These can be used to avoid messy macros when